 Where the Girls Are - The Provincetown Hotel at Gabriel's (mostly lesbian).
 Chiefly a women's guest house for many years, Gabriel's increasingly welcomes a mixed crowd.
 However, the 20 rooms and apartments (which have full kitchens) are still named and themed after famous women: the Georgia O'Keeffe Room has Southwestern furnishings; the Diane Fosse Room has a loft filled with stuffed gorillas; and many units have fireplaces.
 For general use, there's a large sundeck, two whirlpools, a gym and sauna, and a women's lending library and workshop center.
 All in all, an excellent, professionally run guest house.

-Year-round Romance - Beaconlight (mixed gay male/lesbian).
-One of the few inns in P-town that keeps the light burning year-round (and Provincetown can be unbelievably enchanting during the brooding, windy winter months), the Beaconlight has long ranked among the region's most sumptuous properties.
+Year-round Romance - The Mercury Hotel (mixed gay male/lesbian).
+One of the few inns in P-town that keeps the light burning year-round (and Provincetown can be unbelievably enchanting during the brooding, windy winter months), The Mercury Hotel which used to be called the Beaconlight has long ranked among the region's most sumptuous properties.
 The building, part of which dates to the 1850s, is surrounded by lushly landscaped grounds; inside, a piano is often heard from the living room, and an octagonal roof deck affords panoramic views.
 The thoroughly plush guest rooms are beautifully furnished and have refrigerators and private baths - several have fireplaces.
-The same guys run the smaller and similarly dapper Oxford Guesthouse, nearby.
+The hotel is in part a homage to Freddie Mercury and includes a display of memorabilia

 THE LITTLE BLACK BOOK